makrai/notes/baroni10-distributed-memory-corpus-sem-cl.md

 Distributional Memory: A General Framework for Corpus-Based Semantics Computational Linguistics, Volume 36, Issue 4 December 2010 673–721

-* we make our  publicly available from http://clic.cimec.unitn.it/dm.
-The site
+* we make publicly available from http://clic.cimec.unitn.it/dm
   * best DM model (TypeDM)
   * Perl scripts that perform the basic operations on the tensor and its derived vectors

 # Abstract

-* “one task, one model” approach, the Distributional Memory framework
+* alternative to the “one task, one model” approach, the Distributional Memory
   * extracts ... set of weighted word-link-word tuples arranged into a third-order tensor
-  * Different matrices are then generated from the tensor, and their rows and columns constitute natural spaces to [for sem problems]
+  * Different matrices are then generated from the tensor, and their rows and columns constitute natural spaces [for semantic problems]
-* e.g. similarity judgments, synonyms, concept categorization, selectional preferences of verbs, analogy problems, classifying relations between word pairs, harvesting qualia structures with patterns or example pairs, typical properties of concepts, verbs alternation classes
+* e.g. similarity judgments, synonyms, concept categorization, selectional preferences of verbs, analogy problems, classifying relations between word pairs, harvesting qualia structures with patterns or example pairs, typical properties of concepts, verb alternation classes
-* Extensive empirical testing in all these domains shows that a Distributional
+* Extensive empirical testing in all these domains

 # 1 Introduction

-* distributional hypothesis (Harris 1954; Miller and Charles 1991), stating
+* distributional hypothesis (Harris 1954; Miller and Charles 1991)
   * the degree of semantic similarity between two words (or other units) [is] a function of the degree of overlap among their linguistic contexts
   * the format of distributional representations greatly varies depending on the specific aspects of meaning they are designed to model
 * Turney (2006b) calls
-  * attributional similarity, which encompasses standard
+  * attributional similarity
     * taxonomic semantic relations such as synonymy, co-hyponymy, and hypernymy
-    * Words like dog and puppy, for example, are attributionally similar in the
+    * Words like dog and puppy, for example, are attributionally similar
     * their meanings share a large number of attributes:
       They are animals, they bark, and so on
   * relational similarity
     * the property shared by pairs of words (e.g, dog–animal and car–vehicle)
       linked by similar semantic relations (e.g., hypernymy)
-    * despite [that the words in the pairs are not] attributionally similar (e.g., dog is not attributionally similar to car, nor is animal to vehic)
+    * despite [that the words in the pairs are not] attributionally similar (e.g., dog is not similar to car, nor is animal to vehicle)
     * Turney [represents pairs] in the space of the patterns that connect them in the corpus
     * Turney ... solving analogies and harvesting instances of relations
     * relation extraction algorithms
       (Hearst 1992, 1998; Girju, Badulescu, and Moldovan 2006;
       Pantel and Pennacchiotti 2006)
       also rely on relational similarity, and focus on learning one relation type at a time (e.g., finding parts)
 * cognitive science and linguistics ... typically represent concepts as clusters of properties (Jackendoff 1990; Murphy 2002)
   * noun properties known ... as qualia roles (Pustejovsky 1995), and
     * Cimiano and Wenderoth (2007) identify e.g. the constitutive parts
   * verb selectional preferences (Erk 2007),
-    * productive semantic phenomena: unseen arguments (eating topinambur = csicsóka)
+    * productive semantic phenomena (eating topinambur = csicsóka)
   * argument alternations
     (Merlo and Stevenson 2001; Joanis, Stevenson, and James 2008),
   * event types (Zarcone and Lenci 2008), and so forth
-  * “topical” relatedness between words: They might find, for example, a
+  * “topical” relatedness between words
     * e.g. relation between dog and fidelity
-    * Topical relatedness, addressed by DSMs based on document distributions such as LSA (Landauer and Dumais 1997) and
+    * Topical relatedness, addressed by DSMs based on _document_ distributions such as LSA (Landauer and Dumais 1997) and
       Topic Models (Griffiths, Steyvers, and Tenenbaum 2007), is not further discussed in this article
 * applications in computational lexicography, especially for
   * automatic thesaurus construction (..
 Kilgarriff+ 2004; Rapp 2004)
-  * lexical semanticists[, provide synonymy] with a more robust empirical
+  * lexical semanticists[, provide synonymy] with more robust empirics
   * semi-automatic bootstrapping or extension of terminological repositories, computational lexicons (e.g., WordNet), and ontologies (..
 Lenci 2010)
 * in linguistics, for instance in the study of
   * semantic change (Sagi, Kaufmann, and Clark 2009),
-  * lexical variation (Peirsman and Speelman 2009), and for the analysis of
+  * lexical variation (Peirsman and Speelman 2009), and
   * multiword expressions (Alishahi and Stevenson 2008)
 * [large differences between DSMs]
   * corpus-based models hold promise as large-scale simulations of how humans acquire and use conceptual and linguistic information (Landauer and Dumais 1997)
-  * cognitive (neuro)science is that humans resort to a single semantic memory, a relatively stable long-term knowledge database, adapting the information stored there to the various tasks at hand (Murphy 2002; Rogers and McClelland 2004)
+  * cognitive (neuro)science: humans resort to a single semantic memory, a relatively stable long-term knowledge database, adapting the information stored there to the various tasks at hand (Murphy 2002; Rogers and McClelland 2004)
-  * [positive example:] WordNet (Fellbaum 1998), a single, general purpose network of semantic information that has been adapted to all sorts of tasks, many of them certainly not envisaged by the resource creators
+  * [positive example:] WordNet (Fellbaum 1998),
+    a single, general purpose network of semantic information that has been adapted to all sorts of tasks, many of them certainly not envisaged by the resource creators
 * we believe that the lack of generalization in corpus-based semantics stems from the choice of representing co-occurrence statistics directly as matrices [i.e.] binary relations between target items and their contexts
   * DM represents corpus-extracted co-occurrences as a third-order tensor, a
-  * word– link–word tuples.
+  * word–link–word tuples.
 Matrices are then generated from the tensor

 # 2. Modeling Co-occurrence in Distributional Semantics 4

-* unstructured DSMs: not use the linguistic structure of texts to compute
+* unstructured DSMs: not use the linguistic structure of texts
 * structured DSMs, co-occurrence statistics are ...  corpus-derived triples:
-  * e.g.,
     * word pairs and the
       * parser-extracted syntactic relation or
       * lexico-syntactic pattern that links them (..Rothenhäusler & Schütze 09)
-    * Sketch Engine “word sketches”: two words linked by a grammatical relation (Kilgarriff+ 2004).
-The number of shared triples is then used to measure the attributional similarity between word pairs
+      * Sketch Engine “word sketches”: two words linked by a grammatical rel (Kilgarriff+ 2004).
+        The number of shared triples is used to measure the attributional sim
-  * more sparse (because there are more triples than pairs).
-What little
+  * more sparse (because there are more triples than pairs)
 * DM is built upon the structured DSM idea
 * Structured DSMs extract a much richer array of distributional information
-  * but they still represent it [as] two-way matrix, either by dropping one element from the tuple (Padó and Lapata 2007) or, more commonly, by concatenating two elements.
-The two words can be
+  * but they still represent it [as] two-way matrix, either by dropping one element from the tuple (Padó and Lapata 2007) or, more commonly, by concatenating two elements
-* debate in DSMs has so far
+* debate in DSMs so far
+  * context choice
-  * context choice—for example, lexical collocates vs. documents (Sahlgren 2006; Turney and Pantel 2010)
+    e.g. lexical collocates vs. documents (Sahlgren 2006; Turney & Pantel 2010)
   * structured contexts (Padó and Lapata 2007; Rothenhäusler and Schütze 2009)
-* DM: the core geometrical structure ... is a three-way object, namely a
+* DM: the core geometrical structure ... is a three-way object
-  * semantic spaces are then generated [through] tensor matricization, mapping
+  * semantic spaces are then generated [through] tensor matricization
     * produces both familiar spaces, similar to those commonly used ... and other less known distributional spaces, which will yet prove useful
-    * all these different semantic spaces are now alternative views of the same underlying distributional ... distributional memory, harvested only once turned into a general purpose resource for semantic modeling
+    * all these different semantic spaces are now alternative views of the same underlying ... distributional memory, harvested only once from the corpus
+    * turned into a general purpose resource for semantic modeling
   * allows distributional information to be represented in a [symbolic] way
-    * similar to other types of knowledge
+    * similar to other types of knowledge in linguistics, cog science, and AI,
-    * In linguistics, cognitive science, and AI, semantic and conceptual knowledge is represented in terms of symbolic structures built around typed relations between elements
+      * semantic and conceptual knowledge is represented in terms of symbolic structures built around typed relations between elements
       * synsets, concepts, properties, and so forth: customary in lex

 # 3 The Distributional Memory framework 6

-TODO
+## 3.1 Weighted Tuple Structures

+* weighted distributional tuples that
+  * encode ... typed co-occurrence relations among words.
+Let W 1 and W 2 be
+  * L is a set of strings representing syntagmatic co-occurrence links between words in a text.
+T ⊆ W 1 × L × W 2 is a set of corpus-derived tuples t =  w
+  * e.g. `<marine, use, bomb>`  encodes [a] piece of distributional information
+  * _use_ specifies the type of the syntagmatic link between [the two] words.
+* In this article, we make the further assumption that W 1 = W 2 .
+This is a
+* we enforce an inverse link constraint such that for any link l in L,
+* matricization process described in Section 3.3 to generate exactly four distinct vector spaces that, as we discuss there, are
+* See Section 6.6 of Turney (2006b) for a discussion of similar assumptions.
+  Turney, Peter (CL 2006) Similarity of semantic relations
+* in the general formalism,
+  * W 2 could be a larger set of “relata” including documents, morphological features, or even visual features
+  * inverse link constraint might not be appropriate, for example, if
+    * asymmetric association measure, or if
+    * we are only interested in one direction of certain grammatical relations.

+## 3.2 Labeled tensors 8

+* a fiber [in higher order tensors] is obtained by fixing the values of all indices but one
+  * A mode-n fiber is a fiber where only the n-th index has not been fixed.
+For

+## 3.3 Labeled tensor matricization 9

+* The simplest case is mode-n matricization, which
+  * Kolda 09: In this review, we consider only the special case of mode-n matricization because it is the only form relevant to our discussion.
+A more general treatment of matricization can be found in Kolda [134].
+    * [134] TG Kolda , Multilinear Operators for Higher-Order Decompositions, 2006 Tech.
+Report SAND2006-2081, Sandia National Laboratories
+  * arranges the mode-n fibers to be the columns of the resulting matrix (where
+* In DM, matricization is applied to [get] matrices whose row and column vector spaces correspond to the linguistic objects we want to study; that is, the
+  * outcome of matricization must be labeled matrices.
+Therefore,
+  * we must ... determine the labels of the [fibre] index
+  * use the [tuple] formed by the labels of the [N-1] index elements that are fixed.
+Specifically, each mode-n fiber of a tensor X λ is labeled with the
+* Under the assumption that W 1 = W 2 and the inverse link constraint, matricizing the [labeled third-order tensor X λ yields only] the following four distinct semantic vector spaces:
+  * word by link–word (W 1 × LW 2 )
+    * words x features such as  use, gun  or  own, book
+    * we can measure the similarity of words to each other, in order to tackle attributional similarity tasks such as synonym detection or concept categorization
+  * word–word by link (W 1 W 2 × L)
+    * represent word pairs in a space whose dimensions are links, and it can be used to measure relational similarity among different pairs
+    * vector of /sergeant, gun/ is highly similar to that of /teacher, book/
+  * The other two [spaces] look less familiar, [but subsume] interesting sem
+  * word–link by word (W 1 L × W 2 )
+    * capture different verb classes based on the argument alternations
+    * We will show in Section 6.3 how
+    * e.g. the object slot of kill is similar to the subject slot of die
+    * generalizing from similar observations, that [this slot] is a theme
+  * link by word–word (L × W 1 W 2 )
+    * The usefulness of this will of course depend on what the links are
+    * We will illustrate in Section 6.4 one function of this space, namely, to
+    * feature selection: picking links that can then be used to determine a meaningful subspace of the W 1 W 2 × L space.
+* possible uses we can make of the labeled tensor.
+In
+  * Direct matricization [above]
+  * Section 6.5: smoothing through tensor decomposition.
+Other possibilities,
+  * graph-based algorithms operating ... on the graph defined by the tensor (Baroni and Lenci 2009), or
+  * deriving unstructured semantic spaces ... by removing one of the indices,

 # 4 Related work 12